MatanNoach/FlightInspectionDesktopApp/README.md

 FlightInspectionDesktopApp connects to FlightGear and displays given flight data in a nice graphic way.
 It detects anomalies based on dynamically-loaded anomaly-detection algorithms and displays them.
 ### Special Features
-- The program **validates the user's input files** and ensures that only files of the correct extentions were inserted and that all paths were provided, verifies that the XML file is in the correct path, and alerts if the user has the provided CSV file open already.
+- The program **validates the user's input files**:
+  -  Ensures that only files of the correct extentions were inserted.
+  -  Makes sure that all paths were provided.
+  -  Verifies that the XML file is in the correct path.
+  -  Alerts if the user has the FlightGear executable or the provided CSV file open already.
 - **FlightGear starts up on its own** and start flying, without the user having to configure any settings.
-- `add about loading`
+- While waiting for FlightGear to start, a **loading window** appears.
 - Closing the Inspector window **closes FlightGear automatically**.
-- FlightGear window and the program's Inspector open automatically side by side, matching the user's screen size.
+- FlightGear window and the program's Inspector **open automatically side by side**, matching the user's screen size.
-- Flight data is displayed in a cool, graphic way.
+- Flight data is displayed in a **cool, graphic way**.
 ## 👪 Project Hierarchy
 To view the detailed hierarchy, expand the sections below:
 <details>